-Klasky-Csupo is an American animation company founded in 1982 by artist and producer Arlene Klasky and her then-husband, animator Gábor Csupó.
-Starting off as a independent animation company in the couple's Hollywood apartment, the studio has become famous for its Nicktoons from The Renaissance Age of Animation, such as Rugrats, Aaahh!!!
-Real Monsters, Rocket Power and As Told by Ginger.
+Klasky-Csupo, Inc.note is an American animation company founded in 1982 by artist and producer Arlene Klasky and her then-husband, animator Gábor Csupó.
+Starting off as an independent animation company in the couple's Hollywood apartment, the studio has become famous for its Nicktoons from The Renaissance Age of Animation, such as Rugrats, Aaahh!!!
+Real Monsters, The Wild Thornberrys, Rocket Power, and As Told by Ginger.
 Besides their work for Nickelodeon, the studio also produced the animated shorts and 61 episodes of The Simpsons in addition to the character design of Dr. Nick Riviera, based somewhat on Csupo.
 Similarly, bits of Arlene Klasky's life had made it into their shows.
-She lost her mother at a young age the way Chucky Finster lost his in Rugrats, and Tommy Pickles is based on her and Csupo's own son.
+She lost her mother at a young age the way Chuckie Finster lost his in Rugrats, and Tommy Pickles is based on her and Csupo's own son.

 Shows and segments produced by the company: